talk2rajeev/BazaarVoice/README.md

 # ES6-boilerplate
-POC project | Aternative to BazarVOice | Standard ES6 Boilerplate configured with babel, webpack and eslint.
+It is a POC project | It is aternative to BazarVoice | Standard ES6 Boilerplate configured with babel, webpack and eslint.

 ## Usage of application
 * `npm start` to run eslint on watch mode and dev-server at localhost:8080.